Texas Car Accident Lawyer

 Before you sign anything presented by another driver’s insurance company, inform yourself about your legal rights.
 Schedule a free, no-obligation consultation with a knowledgeable personal injury attorney to review your Texas car wreck or truck accident and discuss your legal options.
 Understanding your legal rights will allow you and your family to make a better decision.

-Cases Our TX Car Accident Attorneys Handle
+Cases Our TX Car Accident Lawyers Handle

 The experienced car wreck attorneys at Herrman & Herrman, P.L.L.C., represent individuals and families throughout Texas who have been injured in crashes caused by others.
 Many Texas families experience financial stress when a loved one is seriously injured and unable to earn income.
 You may not have the financial means to pay for the medical care that you or your loved one needs.
 You may feel overwhelmed and be unsure where to turn for help.
 Our lawyers are committed to pursuing maximum compensation for people who have been seriously injured in Texas accidents caused by others.